Insight-Services-APAC/azure-identity-and-access-powershell/README.md

 Hello and welcome,

-I am Chris, a Cloud Technical Specialist at [Insight](https://au.insight.com/en_AU/home.html).
+I am a Cloud Technical Specialist at [Insight](https://au.insight.com/en_AU/home.html).
-I have written this repository to provide clear (scenario-based) cmdlets that both extend and demonstrate the Azure AD Preview and Exchange Online Management PowerShell modules.
+I have written this repository to provide clear (scenario-based) cmdlets that both extend and demonstrate the use of the 'Azure AD Preview' and 'Exchange Online Management' modules.

 Using these prebuilt functions, you will be able to answer common queries related to: